MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 The maximum distance constraint enables organizations to define the maximum distance that a source or group of sources can extend to fulfill the order.

 You can define the maximum distance for a source list and override it for specific sources.
-If an overlapping maximum distance constraint is defined for a source, the optimization service will apply the lower of the defined maximum distances.
+If you define an overlapping maximum distance constraint for a source, the optimization service applies the lower of the defined maximum distances.

 ### Maximum number of fulfillment sources and partial order constraint

 The maximum number of fulfillment sources and partial order constraint lets you define whether an order or order lines can be fulfilled by one or multiple sources, and whether they can be partially fulfilled.

-When you create this constraint, in the **Maximum providers per order** field, set **Partial lines** and **Partial orders** to **Yes**.
+When you create this constraint, set **Partial lines** and **Partial orders** to **Yes** in the **Maximum providers per order** field.

 ## Fulfillment strategies

 A fulfillment strategy helps define the optimization strategy.
-It brings together objectives, constraints, sources that should be considered, and information about how inventory optimization should occur.
+It brings together objectives, constraints, sources that you should consider, and information about how inventory optimization should occur.
 You can create and modify a strategy on the **Strategies** page in Intelligent Order Management (**Fulfillment \> Strategies**).

 The strategy also defines whether unlimited product inventory or real product inventory is used with the Inventory Visibility service.
 You can define whether the optimization run is a simulation, whether it can be enabled or disabled, and whether it can be valid for a date range.

 Depending on the nature of your business, you can define multiple optimization strategies.
 You can define the list of fulfillment sources that participate in fulfillment, and define constraints that the optimization service must consider.
-The constraints are hard constraints that the optimization service will mandatorily impose when it determines the optimal source.
+The constraints are hard constraints that the optimization service mandatorily imposes when it determines the optimal source.

 **Fulfillment from the closest source** is supported as the predefined objective in every strategy.